VALAWAI/docs/docs/tutorials/mov.md

  - Register a component.
  - Unregister a component.
  - Get some topology connections.
- - Get the information of a topology connection.
+ - Get the information on a topology connection.
  - Modify a topology connection.
  - Get some log messages.